Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Setup

-The TA in Figure \ref{fig:casedfa} represents the task specification for Example 1 in terms of high-level features.
+The TA in Figure \ref{fig:casedfa} represents the task specification for Example~1 in terms of the high-level environmental features.
 Each move in the MDP is matched by a transition in the TA (recall that empty squares in Figure \ref{fig:casemdp} are labelled by $\emptyset$).

-The marked trajectory in Figure \ref{fig:casemdp} represents an MDP-attainable accepting path in the DFA.
-The dark blue and cyan paths correspond with the prefix $(\emptyset, \emptyset,\emptyset,\emptyset,\text{\faCoffee})$ and suffix $(\emptyset,\emptyset,\emptyset,\text{\faBorderNone},\emptyset,\textstairs)$ of the accepting trace respectively (where the labels on self-loops in Figure \ref{fig:casedfa} encompass all labels not associated with outgoing edges from that TA state).
-The TA is environment-agnostic because it applies to any labelled MDP that includes coffee \faCoffee~and stairs $\textstairs$.
-Therefore, learning the TA can not only expedite policy synthesis within this environment \cite{hasanbeig2018logically, rmfull-toro2020}, but it can also be useful for transfer learning.
+For example, the (blue) marked trajectory in Figure \ref{fig:casemdp} represents an MDP-attainable accepting path in the TA and each `sub-path' denotes a TA `sub-task'.
+The sub-path $(\emptyset, \emptyset,\emptyset,\emptyset,\text{\faCoffee})$ denotes the path in the MDP that coresponds to traversing the $q_0 \rightarrow q_1$ edge in the TA.
+Note that the labels on self-loops in Figure \ref{fig:casedfa} (e.g., $\neg$\faCoffee) are syntactic sugar to denote all labels not associated with outgoing edges from that TA state.
+The TA is environment-agnostic because it applies to any labelled MDP that includes the set of all high-level features $\{\text{\faCoffee,\faCouch,\faTv,}\textstairs\}$ necessary for completing the corresponding task specification.
+Therefore, learning the TA can not only expedite policy synthesis within this environment, but it also helps transfer learning, where an agent wants to use what it knows about attaining reward in one environment to obtain reward in different environments -- e.g., if an agent learns it is necessary to pick up a key before opening a door in one house, then this is likely applicable to other houses.